waddafunk/containerized_ml/README.md

 # containerized_ml

-Experiments to containerize a Machine Learning algorithm and serve its predictions as an API using Docker and Flask.
+Template to containerize a Machine Learning algorithm and serve its predictions as an API using Docker and Flask.

 ## Quickstart